BAPS sued for barring student from wearing feather at graduation

 People are also reading…

-Black ultimately had to leave the ceremony due to an anxiety attack brought on by the incident, which also damaged the eagle plume.
+Black ultimately left the ceremony due to an anxiety attack brought on by the incident, which damaged the eagle plume.

 “I filed this lawsuit to ensure everyone understands the importance of items like my eagle plume, and to prevent schools from targeting Native students like me in the future.
 No student should face ignorance and discrimination in their school or their community,” Black said in a prepared statement.

 As published on the district’s website, BAPS’ graduation dress code prohibits seniors from decorating their mortarboards and requires students to fill out an application if they intend to make any additions to the standard cap and gown.
-As per a district spokeswoman, more than 60 seniors have filled out the form in advance of Broken Arrow High School's 2023 graduation ceremony, scheduled for Tuesday night.
+A district spokeswoman said more than 60 seniors have filled out the form in advance of Broken Arrow High School’s 2023 graduation ceremony, which is scheduled for Tuesday night.

 Black asked a teacher prior to graduation day and said she was told that her plume did not count as a decoration due to its cultural and religious significance.
 However, no mention was made of filling out a form or seeking additional permission to wear the plume.